hishizuka/pizero_bikecomputer/README.md

 The software in this repository is available under the [GNU General Public License v3.0](https://github.com/hishizuka/pizero_bikecomputer/blob/master/LICENSE).

 Official hardware design files, when published by this project, are available under the [CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0)](/LICENSES/CERN-OHL-S-2.0.txt), unless otherwise stated.

+ANT and ANT+ are trademarks of Garmin Canada Inc. Official ANT+ icon files are not included in this repository.
+Authorized ANT+ Adopters may obtain the icons from the [ANT+ Brand Tools package](https://www.thisisant.com/developer/ant-plus/certification/#115_tab) and place them at `img/logos/ant_plus_icon_standard.png` and `img/logos/ant_plus_icon_reverse.png`.
+Their use remains subject to the ANT+ Adopter Agreement and ANT Wireless Brand Guidelines.
+Without these files, the application displays `(ANT+)` instead.

 The code shown below is ported and modified from Azumo's code under the Apache License 2.0 (third_party/apache/LICENSE.Apache2).
 See the NOTICE file for details.
 - modules/display/mip_display_base.py